 WIDA ELD STANDARDS

 Are you a school or district in a WIDA state?
 Then you’ll be glad to hear that the Language Tree Online ELD programs are closely aligned with WIDA ELP standards.
-In fact, our program addresses some of the key themes in the WIDA 2020 standards, including:
+Here is how we address the four "Big Ideas" as outlined in WIDA 2020:

-- Equity of Opportunity and Access through culturally-relevant pedagogy, scaffolded grade-appropriate content and opportunities for collaborative writing, listening and speaking
+- Equity of Opportunity and Access through culturally-relevant pedagogy, scaffolded grade-appropriate content, and opportunities for collaborative listening, speaking, and writing.

-- Integration of Content and Language with language lessons that integrate content across multiple disciplines (e.g., Sciences, Math, Social Studies) and encourage multi-modal communication
+- Integration of Content and Language with language lessons that integrate academic content across sciences, math, and social studies.

-- Functional Approach to Language Development by teaching learners how to use language for a specific purpose and for a specific audience
+- Functional Approach to Language Development by teaching how language is used for specific purposes, audiences, and situations.

 Grade and Level-Appropriate ESOL Curriculum

-We offer two programs which cover language development expectations across the proficiency levels.
+We offer two programs that cover language development expectations across proficiency levels.

 - ELD Level 2 is suitable for intermediate level learners (2+ years of study) and LTELs who are struggling to achieve re-designation